Second raped teenager set alight - police

 Police have not indicated the two cases are connected.
 They come as India reels from a string of violent sexual crimes.

+One of them involves an eight-year-old Kashmiri Muslim girl who was gang raped, drugged and murdered in January.

+The Supreme Court ruled on Monday that the trial of eight men, all of them Hindus, who have been arrested in the case must be held in Punjab because of the deep divisions between the communities.

-In the latest Jharkhand case, the girl is undergoing treatment in hospital after suffering 95% burn injuries, police told BBC Hindi's Ravi Prakash.
+In the latest case in Jharkhand, the girl is undergoing treatment in hospital after suffering 95% burn injuries, police told BBC Hindi's Ravi Prakash.

 "The accused told us that he wanted to marry the victim but she wasn't ready," police officer Shailendra Barnwal said.
 They added that he attacked her on Friday in her relative's house in a village in Pakur district.
 The accused lived close by.